99 Bottles Of Beer On The Touch Screen: The Spread Of Self-Serve Taps

 The shiny beer wall allows customers to choose from 23 different varieties of beer — or "24 if you count Bud Light," says owner Jeremy Gifford.
 Pour-your-own beer isn't just a novelty, Gifford says; the idea is to cut down on waiting for alcohol (which means selling more of it) and freeing up bartenders to make cocktails.

 Laws regulating this technology vary from state to state.
-At Walters, the beer wall cuts customers off after they pour 32 ounces — the equivalent of two pints.
+At Walters, the beer wall cuts customers off after they pour 32 ounces — the equivalent of 2 pints.
 For more, they must get approved by staff. ("We make sure you still got your pants on and everyone's doing OK," Gifford says.)

 Pour-your-own technology has been featured in bars and restaurants for years, but its appeal has never been more obvious to owners staring at balance sheets that include astronomical rents in desirable locations and new mandatory minimum wage increases in 18 states this year.